Second South Bay Hospital Reports COVID-19 Outbreak Among ER Staff

 St. Louise Regional Hospital in Gilroy confirmed 10% of its ER staff has tested positive in the past week.
 This comes on the heels of an outbreak at the San Jose Kaiser emergency department, which grew to 60 staff members Tuesday.

-St. Louise confirmed eight of its 80 emergency department staff have tested positive for coronavirus.
+St. Louise confirmed eight of its more-than-80 emergency department staff have tested positive for coronavirus since mid-December.
 A spokeswoman for the Santa Clara Valley Health and Hospital system says, “...personnel in the Emergency Department are being tested more frequently, at least every three days, as a result of these recent cases.
 We will also be implementing daily rapid testing of Emergency Department personnel before their shift begins.”

 Employees at Kaiser Permanente San Jose Medical Center spoke out Tuesday about a lack of workplace COVID-19 testing following a deadly outbreak in the hospital's emergency department.

-Note: Editor's note: This story has been updated to reflect that eight staff members at St. Louise Regional Hospital have tested positive for coronavirus since mid-December.